It can be a daunting task trying to decide which business you should hire to install and/or refinish your floors.

 - The wooden floors in your home are worth a lot of money.
 An inexperienced contractor can very quickly do a lot of permanent damage.
 I’ve seen way too many jack-of-all-trades destroying wooden floors in their wake for a so called good-price.
 Think about the hassle and how much it would cost to replace your wood floors!
 Do you really want an inexperienced contractor in your house?

 Wood Flooring is a very fine art, requires a high degree of attention to detail and takes a good number of years to perfect.
-Carpentry, by its very nature, has a wide spectrum, from shuttering with 6 inch nails and a tolerance to the closest inch, to joinery shops that work to the millimetre.
+Carpentry, by its very nature, has a wide spectrum, from shuttering with 6 inch nails and a tolerance to the closest inch, to joinery shops that work to the millimeter.
 You need to ensure that you are dealing with a wooden floor specialist and not a general carpenter.

 If they have a long term commitment then they should have sought specialist training and be able to provide certificates from a recognised organisation.